gillesdegottex/percivaltts/README.md

 #### Batches

-A batch has a shape: [size, length, features_dim].
+A batch has a shape: [size, length, features_dim], that represent the number of samples in the batches, the number of time frames in the batch and the feature dimensionality, respectively.
 Because Theano/Lasagne needs a "channel" dimension (as in pictures), batches' shape often become temporarily [size, 1, length, features_dim] so that the last two dimensions define a picture of size [length, features_dim].

 ### Results repeatability